ChriZlii/GameLab/README.md

 # ShooterGame
-First try to create a smal Shootegame in Unity
+First try to create a small Shootegame in Unity